 - An important part of our students’ experience is learning to finish strongly while anticipating scheduled breaks.
 Our students have to guard against, in the words of a past OHA principal, “mentally packing their bags too early.”
 With the college calendar of breaks preceded by deadlines and exams, this is vital training.
 We are intentional in helping our students learn how to see things through and delay the gratification that comes with breaks.

 By the way, there is a lot of planning and coordination involved in providing shuttle service for over half of our student population.
 Buses are chartered to get kids to flights from Charlotte, North Carolina’s Douglas International Airport.
 Travel plans are confirmed with each family.
-More local families (a relative term) are coordinating ride sharing permissions with each other as we have a strong contingent of students from Northern Virginia, Maryland and the D.C. area.
+More families within driving distance are coordinating ride-sharing permissions with each other as we have a strong contingent of students from Northern Virginia, Maryland and the D.C. area.
 In the midst of the excitement, there are a multitude of details that are handled by our transportation coordinator.
 A big THANKS to you, Mrs. Cooper!

-Right now, as I brace for a much quieter campus over the next few weeks, I’m still excited about the current admission cycle.
-As more than a quarter of our student body graduates in a typical year, I’m enthusiastic about how next school year’s enrollment is shaping up already.
-I’m also very involved in working with summer session applicants.
+Right now, as we brace for a much quieter campus over the next few weeks, we’re still excited about the current admission cycle.
+As more than a quarter of our student body graduates in a typical year, we’re enthusiastic about how next school year’s enrollment is shaping up already.
+We’re also very involved in working with summer session applicants.
 Oak Hill Academy’s summer school session is a great opportunity for grade improvement and for new students to gain momentum and settle in heading into next school year.
-Please feel free to contact the Admission Department, especially during Spring Break, at firstname.lastname@example.org or simply call (276) 579-2619.
+Please feel free to contact the Admission Department, especially during Spring Break, at email@example.com or simply call (276) 579-2619.

 In the meantime, A Happy Spring Break To All!
 Bring on the snow!